insightphp/insight/README.md

 Insight is Laravel package for building control panels or customer facing admin panels.

+## Documentation

+Installation guide and documentation can be found on [docs.insightphp.dev](https://insightphp-docs.netlify.app).

 ## License

 Insight is open-sourced software licensed under the [MIT license](LICENSE.md).